caj50/caj50.github.io/Analysis Tutorials/MA10207BT5/index.md

 </div></div>\EndKnitrBlock{definition}
 In words, bijectivity means that for a function $f:A \to B$, every element in the codomain $B$ is mapped to by a unique element in the domain $A$.
 These bijective functions are said to be invertible, that is, there exists an inverse function $f^{-1}: B \to A$ such that $f^{-1} \circ f$ and $f \circ f^{-1}$ produce the identity maps on $A$ and $B$ respectively.

-Now that we have these definitions, we can say something useful about the continuity of inverse functions:
+Now that we have these definitions, we can say something about the continuity of inverse functions:

 \BeginKnitrBlock{theorem}BEGINSORTNAMEOUTMARKER-ENDSORTNAMEOUTMARKER<div class="bookdown-theorem" custom-style="TheoremStyle" id="thm:thm1"><span class="thm:thm1" custom-style="NameStyle"><strong>(\#thm:thm1) </strong></span><p>Let $I \subseteq \mathbb{R}$ be a non-empty[^1] interval, and let $f: I \to \mathbb{R}$ be continuous on $I$.
 Assume that $f$ is strictly increasing[^2] (or strictly decreasing) on $I$.
 Then: